mogilvie/GdprBundle/README.md

         ;
 ```

-The personal data cannot be validated via the entity constraints.
-Instead, you must validate the entered value
-here in the form before it is passed to the entity.
+The PersonalData object cannot be validated via the symfony validation constraints when defined within an entitys.
+Instead, you must validate the entered value in the form before it gets passed to the entity.

-Any custom validators you create should use the $personalData->getData() to get the actual value stored.
+If you do have custom validators then you will need to use the getData method on the PersonalData object and validate this value.

 ## Step 5: Decode in templates
 To view your data in a twig template: